EASA European Aviation Safety Agency

 Drone Pilot insurance is mandatory with an A2 CoC

-A2 – Fly Close to People
+A2 – Fly NEAR to People

 The A2 subcategory allows you to fly closer to people with heavier drones.
 However you will need to complete the following steps to be allowed to fly in this section of the Open Category.

 Read the user manual and complete the CAA Drones registration scheme ( Drone and Model Aircraft Registration and Education Service).
+Flyer ID And Operator ID

 Obtain an A2 Certificate of Competency (A2 CofC), which lasts for 5 years before you have to retake the test with a UK RAE.

-Drone Pilot insurance is mandatory.
+Drone Pilot insurance is mandatory if you are doing commercial flying.

-Drones less than 4KG fall into this section
+Drones less than 2KG

 - Max height 120m/400ft